RashidaKapadia/Sportcred-App/doc/sprint0/competition.md

 Our app provides sports fans with a platform to socialize with other fans while improving their ability to predict and analyze scores.
 There currently exist the following apps that try to solve a similar problem:

 1.	theScore (Cross-platform app) - https://www.thescore.com/news/1636785
-	a.Live updates about the scores and news of current, previous and upcoming games.
-It also allows the users to personalize their app to focus on the feeds of their favourite sports. b.Provides a social messaging platform for the users to discuss the scores and predict outcomes of the game.
+	- Live updates about the scores and news of current, previous and upcoming games.
+It also allows the users to personalize their app to focus on the feeds of their favourite sports.
+	- Provides a social messaging platform for the users to discuss the scores and predict outcomes of the game.

 2. 365Scores (Cross-platform app) - https://www.365scores.com/
-	a.
-Live updates on scores for 10 different sports including Football, Basketball, Tennis and Hockey
+	- Live updates on scores for 10 different sports including Football, Basketball, Tennis and Hockey
-	b.
-Allows users to personalize dashboards by selecting the sports and games they want to follow
+	- Allows users to personalize dashboards by selecting the sports and games they want to follow

 3. BETMINES - https://betmines.com
-	a.
-Allows users to test their strategies by creating virtual bets, challenging other users, and following best users
+	- Allows users to test their strategies by creating virtual bets, challenging other users, and following best users
-	b.
-Live updates on football matches with livescore, etc.
+	- Live updates on football matches with livescore, etc.

 4. Basketball Forum - https://www.basketballforum.com/